Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 | **401 Unauthorized** | `{"error": "Authentication token is expired or invalid"}` | The bearer token is expired or malformed. | Log in again to obtain a new token and update your request. |
 | **500 Internal Server Error** | `{"error": "An unexpected server error occurred"}` | An error occurred on the server. | Retry the request after a short wait.
 If the error persists, contact support. |

-## Next Steps
+## Next steps

 Now that you can find prompts in your library, you are ready to use them to build and test solutions.

-- Try the [Log a generated output tutorial](tutorials/test-prompt.md) to test a prompt you found.
+- Try the [Log a generated output tutorial](tutorials/log-output.md) to test a prompt you found.
 - Learn how to [update a prompt](tutorials/update-prompt.md) with new content or tags.
 - For complete details on parameters and endpoints, see the [Prompt resource](reference/resources/prompt.md) and the [`GET /search`](reference/endpoints/get-search.md) endpoint documentation.